coltekin/ud-docs-tr/_tr-feat/Mood.md

 Turkish modal system includes a distinction between statements of direct experience (`Ind`) and statements with a more general or theoretical nature (Göksel & Kerslake, 2005, p.295).
 This mood is typically marked by the aorist marker on verbs, and with *-DIr* suffix on nominal predicates.

+(**NOTE:** this mood interacts with evidentiality.
+One may consider the status of evidentiality expressed by this suffix to be "inferred".
+Hence, an alternative way of marking this could be `Evidential=Infer`, or something similar)

 #### Examples